cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

   * Suffix, `varstring`
   * Value length, `varint`, the length of the logical range key's value.
     The value itself is encoded at the end of the `RANGESET`'s value.
 * The values in opposite order as the above suffix tuples and without any delimiters.
-A reader uses the value offset from above to index from the end of the `RANGESET` value.
+A reader calculates the value offset by summing value lengths, and indexes from the end of the `RANGESET` value.
+Storing the values in opposite order allows readers to incrementally decode suffix/value pairs while iterating forward.
+Storing values separate from suffixes improves cpu cache locality while searching among suffixes for the appropriate range key.

 Similarly, `RANGEUNSET` keys are merged within snapshot stripes and have a physical representation like: